Bricktech2000/Notes/notes/random-math-notation-formulas.md

 $\lnot (A \vdash B) \equiv A \land \lnot B$, which means “there exists an $A$ such that $\lnot B$”

 the negation of $A \vdash B$ is **not** $A \dashv B$ (duh)

+quote I suppose

+> more brackets means more explicit, but less brackets means less complex and less confusing